 It is easy to blame everything on automation and improved technology, but many factors are at work behind recent trends.

 - Increased monopoly power.
-Increased monopoly power is a reason for growing profitability of firms.
+Increased monopoly power is a reason for the growing profitability of firms.
 Though is automation a factor behind increasing monopoly power?

 - The decline of trade unions.
 Unions have declined in western world they have lower membership and less influence on wage bargaining